Aušra Maldeikienė: Member of the European Parliament, 2019–present

-Later in February 2019 Maldeikienė was registered as a candidate for 2019 European Parliament election by a civic electoral committee "Aušros Maldeikienės traukinys" (Lithuanian "The train of Aušra Maldeikienė").
+Later in February 2019 Maldeikienė was registered as a candidate for the 2019 European Parliament election by the public election committee "Aušros Maldeikienės traukinys" (Lithuanian "The train of Aušra Maldeikienė").
 Such committees made up from a number of willing voters serve as an alternative to the parties in order to enable independent candidates to run for some offices.
 In April 2019 "Aušros Maldeikienės traukinys" became the first and only electoral list in Lithuania that gathered enough electronic signatures to participate in the European Parliament elections (without the need to rely partly on paper signatures, like all other electoral lists had to).
 Aušra Maldeikienė's electoral committee won a seat at the European Parliament in May 2019, resulting in her becoming one among 11 of its members elected in Lithuania.
 Since her seat in the Seimas became vacant, Aušra Maldeikienė asserted that she will support the candidacy of independent Rasa Žemaitė, who was also in the list of "Aušros Maldeikienės traukinys" in the upcoming September 2019 elections in constituency of Žirmūnai.